 1 Avenue du Colonel Henri Rol-Tanguy, 75014 Paris

 It is an exceptional place to see in Paris.
-While being located underground it is not any less interesting.
+While being located underground the catacombs are not any less interesting.
 It is the city’s ossuary in which bones from several Parisian cemeteries were transferred at the end of the 18th century.
 About 6 million People are now resting in here among whom you can find different figures of the French Revolution such as Danton, Robespierre and Desmoulins.

 2) Parisian Sewers